chrisdonahue/fall23-phd-prospectives/README.md

 Note that CSD admits students to the _department_ rather than to _individual labs_.
 Hence, I can weigh in on admissions, but the final decisions are up to the department.

-### How many students am I looking to accept in year 1?
+### How many students am I looking to admit for Fall 23?

 Ideally one or two.